HassanShakerIsmail/TwitterProfiles/README.md

 # TwitterProfiles

-This is a pet project I've created after being inspired by R tweet package, which allows you to analyze stats of tweets from various users, such as tweet length, like, retweets, etc.
+This is a pet project we've (myself @tacituskilgore, and good friend @rbangre having joined in with me) created after being inspired by R tweet package, which allows you to analyze stats of tweets from various users, such as tweet length, like, retweets, etc.

 The idea of the project is as follows:
 Using the tweepy python library, and Twitter's API - I created a python program that would (with manual tweaking unfortunately, I've yet to automate this part) retrieve and store certain information about a users most recent 100 (configurable to whatever) tweets.
 The information I chose to store were things like retweets, likes, tweet counts, followers, and a few others you can find in the python file.
 Note, these data are stored in CSV format.